PlopesK/Sonic-R/README.md

  <img src="images/print-settings.jpg" style="width: 50%; max-width:50%; height: auto;" title="Settings">

  Inside settings you can change musics for Menu, Game and Game Over!
 And even mute the music/soundeffects if wanted.<br>
  Furthermore, you can make changes to the game!
-Like disabling the bakcground objects and lowering the background speed!<br>
+Like disabling the bakcground objects and lowering the background speed!<br><br>

+ If you're playing on mobile, you can change the screen orientation for a better view!
+(But it will make the obstacles faster too!)<br>

  <h2> 💠 Tips 💠 </h2>